Suitability, Regulation Best Interest, and Form CRS

 Quantitative suitabilitySeries of recommendations not excessive when viewed collectively (where the firm controls the account)

-The rule also includes an institutional-customer exemption: the customer-specific obligation is modified for institutional accounts that affirmatively exercise independent judgment.
+The rule also includes an institutional-customer exemption: the customer-specific obligation is satisfied, without a full individualized suitability determination, only when BOTH prongs hold.

 Exam Tip: Gotchas